AsthaShaw/SpringBoot-Introductory/ReadMe.md

 # Spring Framework Dependency Injection

 - Constructor-based-Dependencies are set by creating the Bean using its constructor(This is recommended by Spring)as dependencies are automatically set when an object is created
+- Writing Autowired on constructor injection is optional
 ```jsx
   @Autowired
     private GamingConsole game;